Friends Academy (Massachusetts): Academics

-The school day runs from 8:05 a.m. to 3:05 p.m., with the exception of Wednesdays when students dismiss at 2:10 p.m.
+The school day runs from 8:05 a.m. to 3:00 p.m., with the exception of Fridays, when students dismiss at 2:00 p.m.
 The school year typically begins in September on the Tuesday after Labor Day and ends in early June.

-Early Childhood
+Early childhood

-The Early Childhood program at Friends is strongly influenced by the schools of Reggio Emilia, Italy, which believes that all children are researchers, critical thinkers, and problem solvers.
+The early childhood program at Friends is strongly influenced by the schools of Reggio Emilia, Italy, which believes that all children are researchers, critical thinkers, and problem solvers.
 Children, teachers, and families work together to create a culture that values childhood as a time to create, explore, wonder, and be joyful.

-Athletic & Extracurricular Activities
+Athletic and extracurricular activities

 The school offers lacrosse, soccer, basketball, girls' field hockey, track, and cross country for students in Grades 5–8.

-Campus Facilities
+Campus facilities

 Friends Academy is set on a 65-acre wooded campus in North Dartmouth.
-The Paskamanset River runs along the campus' western boundary, providing a place for hands-on science and environmental lessons.
+The Paskamanset River runs along the campus's western boundary, providing a place for hands-on science and environmental lessons.
 The campus is also home to a high and low ropes course, a solar field, a meditation grove, a mile of trails, two athletic fields, and two playgrounds.

-The Early Childhood program is housed in a newly renovated 18th century farmhouse, lending the program the informal name "The Farmhouse."
-Children in this program have their own playground which includes slides, swings, a sand play area, a stage, and large mature trees.
+The early childhood program is housed in a newly renovated 18th-century farmhouse, lending the program the informal name "The Farmhouse."
+Children in this program have their own playground, which includes slides, swings, a sand play area, a stage, and large, mature trees.